Take me directly to the Traffic Calming Assessments Lists.

 How do I request traffic calming for my street?

-You, or your councillor on behalf of a resident or group of residents, may initiate a review of traffic calming for your street by contacting 3-1-1.
-When calling 3-1-1, you should prepare the include details of your request, including the street name and street limits to be assessed.
+You, or your Councillor on behalf of a resident or group of residents, may initiate a review of traffic calming for your street by contacting 3-1-1.
+When calling 3-1-1, you should prepare the details of your request, including the street name and street limits to be assessed.

 If you are concerned with speeding on your street, please call to Halifax Regional Police on the non-emergency line at 902.490.5020.